r151809/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_mercedesb250e/docs/metrics.rst

-ms_v_env_heating              Heater or heating on, in preheat mode (may differ when the car is on) ms_v_env_cooling              Cooling on, in preheat mode (may differ when the car is on) ms_v_env_temp                 Environment temperature (guessing, could be some other temp also) ms_v_bat_temp                 This is probably liquid temperature rather than actual battery temp. ms_v_env_throttle             Throttle position (also cruise uses this) - drive mode effect on this is still unknown ms_v_vin                      VIN
+ms_v_env_heating              Heater or heating on, in preheat mode (may differ when the car is on) ms_v_env_cooling              Cooling on, in preheat mode (may differ when the car is on) ms_v_env_temp                 Environment temperature (guessing, could be some other temp also) ms_v_env_throttle             Throttle position (also cruise uses this) - drive mode effect on this is still unknown ms_v_vin                      VIN
 ============================= ============================================